awslabs/aws-emr-launch/README.md

 ## Concepts (and Constructs)

-This library utilizes the AWS CDK for deployement and management of resources.
+This library utilizes the AWS CDK for deployment and management of resources.
 It is recommended that users familiarize themselves with the CDK's basic concepts and usage.

 ### EMR Profile